-The reality of modern times is that we live a life more complex than the preceding generations, thereby making conflicts inevitable.
-The word conflict itself has a strong negative connotation and one quick web-search can lead us to ample synonyms of conflicts such as – dispute, squabble, disagreement, discord, antipathy, shouting-match, schism, feud et al; completely neglecting the most appropriate and yet most subdued synonym – “Difference of Opinion”.
-Let us hang on with this line of thought for this piece at least as we talk about conflict resolution and ways to understand your partner better.
+The reality of modern times is that we live a life more complex than the preceding generations, thereby making conflicts among people inevitable.
+The word conflict itself has such a strong negative connotation and one quick web-search can lead us to an ample number of synonyms such as dispute, squabble, disagreement, discord, antipathy, shouting-match, schism, feud, etc.; completely neglecting the most appropriate yet subdued synonym – difference of opinion.
+Let us hang on to this line of thought — for this piece at least — as we talk about conflict resolution in relationships and ways to understand your partner better.

-Most threads of conventional wisdom assert that it is not the conflict per se but how the conflict is handled that matters.
-In fact, there have been enough studies around, how conflict if cognitively used as a positive-reinforcement-vehicle during the disagreement, can make relationships traverse from one point of existence to another, in a positive-transient way.
+Most threads of conventional wisdom assert that it is not the conflict per se, but how the conflict is handled that matters.
+In fact, there have been enough studies that show how conflict, if cognitively used as a positive reinforcement vehicle during the disagreement, can make relationships traverse from one point of existence to another, in a positive-transient way.